 We all know that kids are famous for turning up their noses at healthy foods, but what about 60-something year old Dads?

-Lemme explain.
-A couple weeks ago my parents came over to babysit the boys while Ben and I attended preschool orientation.
-While we were getting ready to leave, I mentioned there was Italian Sausage and Pepper Ring Mini Meatloaves and Chicken Bacon Ranch Spaghetti Squash Casserole in the fridge to reheat for dinner, to which my Dad replied,
+A couple weeks ago my parents came over to babysit the boys while Ben and I jetted out for a bit.
+While we were getting ready to leave, I mentioned there was Chicken Bacon Ranch Spaghetti Squash Casserole in the fridge to reheat for dinner, to which my Dad replied,

 Anyway, I said, “Dad, come ON!
 It’s spaghetti squash not chicken wings (hates getting saucy hands) plus it’s got bacon and ranch in it.
 Also you are not 10 years old.
 Eat the dang squash.”
 So he did.
 And guess what?
 He LOVED it!

-Seriously though, l-o-v-e-d this casserole.
-He thought I’d already left the house when I was putting my shoes on in the mudroom and I overheard him telling my Mom, “boy, I’m not kidding you, this is REALLY good.”
+I was getting my shoes on in the mudroom and overheard him telling my Mom, “boy, I’m not kidding you, this is REALLY good.”

 My point?
-Even if you think you don’t like spaghetti squash, give this healthy yet decadent-tasting, fall-ready casserole a try!
+Even if you think you don’t like spaghetti squash, give this healthy yet decadent-tasting, fall inspired casserole a try!

 This recipe comes from the brilliant (and hilarious) mind of Juli from PaleOMG.
 The day after my parents babysat, my Mom emailed asking for the recipe and I’d made so many adjustments to fit our family that I decided to post the casserole with my adaptations.
 That said, the credit for this fun and delicious idea for enjoying spaghetti squash definitely goes to Juli!